Camping

 Hernando Point Day-Use Area 1 reservable picnic shelter

-Bayou Point 2 reservable picnic shelters
+Bayou Point 1 reservable picnic shelter open

 * The cost of reserving a picnic shelter is $75 per day.